hellospiral/angular2_meal_tracker/README.md

 * I want options to view all foods, only high-calorie foods (more than 500 calories), or only lower-calorie foods (less than 500 calories).
 * I want the app to display details and calories when I mouse over a meal's name
 * I want the edit feature to go away when I click a button
+* I want the app to hide details/calories when I mouse away from a meal's name
+* I want to display of the total number of calories consumed in a day

 Completed Tasks:
 - create meal model (name, details, calories)